 Email Barbara or call: 215-233-3970 x126Barbara Lee Stechert grew up attending St. Thomas’ Church.
 She attended St. Thomas’ Nursery School and Sunday School and was embraced by loving adults and clergy.
 In 1990 she was elected to the Vestry and asked to oversee the vast property and a small capital campaign.
 She felt she had found her vocation.
 She was able to translate these volunteer positions into a career in the nonprofit, mostly religious world, first at the Dominican Retreat House and later at the Church of the Advocate in North Philadelphia.
 Since joining the staff at St. Thomas’ in 2010, Barbara has worked to transform Stewardship from an annual pledge drive to a year-round way of viewing living.
 Her role has been expanded to include the current Building for the Generations Capital Campaign, which she actively coordinates.
 Barbara is married to Rick and their daughter Kate is a Chorister in St. Thomas’ choir.

-Email Judy or call: 215-233-3970 x115Judy and her husband Ted have been parishioners at St. Thomas’ since their 6 year old daughter Emmy was born.
-Judy currently serves as Interim Communications Coordinator, and Chair of the Communications, Advertising and Marketing Commission.
-She also enjoys her role on the Children’s Commission, and in the past, Judy has served for three years on the board of St. Thomas’ Nursery School.
+Email Judy or call: 215-233-3970 x115Judy and her husband Ted have been parishioners at St. Thomas’ since their daughter Emmy was born.
+Judy currently serves as Communications Coordinator and has served on the board of St. Thomas’ Nursery School and the Children’s Commission.
 Judy graduated with a BA in English from Wells College, the second oldest women’s college.
 One of her favorite events at St. Thomas’ is the Be An Angel Christmas Party.

 Email David or call: 215-233-3970 x115David has been a member of St. Thomas’ since his church school days.
 He was an acolyte and active member in youth group until he graduated and went to attend Oberlin College where he received a B.A. in religion.
 David became interested in web development while at Oberlin, though he never took any formal courses in it until after his graduation in 2012.
 He’s eager to put his WordPress knowledge to good use at St. Thomas’, and he’d love to hear your feedback on the website.